Garden Steps Cost

 Skip Rental

-If you have old steps removed or a section of your garden dug up for new steps, you may be required to remove the trash yourself.
+If you have old steps removed or a section of your garden dug up for new steps, you may be required to remove the waste yourself.
 If this is the case, hiring a skip will be much easier.
 Skip hire costs around £150 but expect to pay more if you live in London.
 Provide a question about garbage removal in your request for quotes.
 Perhaps the builder will also include this in the quote.

 If you don't want to pay for a skip, you can always bag up any cracked concrete and keep any unbreakable bricks.
 You could then post them on websites like Gumtree or Preloved, where people typically look for hardcore material or even used bricks.